flxzt/rnote/README.md

 - (Optional) pen sounds
 - Reconfigurable stylus button shortcuts
 - An integrated workspace browser for quick access to related media files
-- Drag & drop, clipboard support
+- Drag & Drop, clipboard support
-- PDF, bitmap and SVG image import
+- PDF, Bitmap and SVG image import
 - Save and load the documents in the native `.rnote` file format
 - Document and selection export to SVG, PDF
+- Tabs to work on mulitple documents at the same time
 - Autosave, printing

 **Disclaimer**